 The Atlantic Coast Conference (ACC) Meeting of the Minds conference is held each spring (usually April) and is hosted by one of the 15 ACC member schools.
 It is funded in-part by revenue from athletic events.
 The conference celebrates undergraduate research and provides an opportunity for sharing of ideas and collaboration. http://acciac.org/undergraduate-research-symposium/

 ACC member schools include: Boston College, Clemson University, Duke University, Florida State University, Georgia Tech, NC State University, Syracuse University, University of Louisville, University of Miami, University of North Carolina, University of Notre Dame, University of Pittsburgh, University of Virginia, Virginia Tech and Wake Forest University.

 The 2020 ACC Meeting of the Minds will take place at the University of North Carolina – Chapel Hill in 2020

-NC State University undergrads (ONLY) are invited to apply to present their research project at the conference.
+NC State University currently enrolled undergraduates (ONLY) are invited to apply to present their research project at the conference.
 The number of students selected is determined by the host institution and typically ranges between 5-7 students per institution.